OpenDataLiteracy/SPL-KO/PlanofWork.md

 - Assessment report of SPL frontline staff data needs.
 This includes responses from staff about what they want to know about the local community in relation to SPL services.
 - List of open datasets that relate to possible data needs of SPL staff.
 - Code notebooks with visualizations and data transformations.
-- Written summaries of information found from datasets.
+- Written summaries of findings from datasets.

 ### End of project
-- Presentation/Reports of findings for SPL frontline staff.
+- Presentations and reports of findings for SPL frontline staff.
-- Final written report outlining information found from datasets, including graphs, figure, and reports.
+- Final written report outlining all information found from datasets, including graphs, figure, and reports.
 - Public presentation of internship work on August 16, 2019, as required by ODL internship guidelines.